BlockFlex: A Hybrid Resilient Routing Method based on Robust Virtual Overlay for Mega-constellation Networks: Evaluation

-\textbf{Macroscopic performance analysis.} \fig\ref{fig:route_stab} compares the one-way propagation latency across different routing schemes.
-Path stretch, defined as the ratio between the actual path length and the geographic distance, serves as a normalized latency metric \cite{kassing2020exploring,bhattacherjee2019network}.
-Since the speed of light in optical fiber is approximately $2c/3$, where $c$ represents the speed of light in vacuum, any stretch value below 1.5 (as indicated by the dashed line in Fig.~\ref{fig:route_stab}(a)) implies performance exceeding that of terrestrial direct fiber links.
+\fig\ref{fig:route_stab} compares the one-way propagation latency across different routing schemes.
+Path stretch, defined as the ratio between the actual path length and the geographic distance, serves as a normalized latency metric \cite{bhattacherjee2019network}.
+Since the speed of light in optical fiber is approximately $2c/3$, where $c$ represents the speed of light in vacuum, any stretch value below 1.5 implies performance exceeding that of terrestrial direct fiber links (as indicated by the dashed line in Fig.~\ref{fig:route_stab}(a)).

-Compared to shortest-path routing (SDP, MHP) and geographic routing (SHORT, OrbitCast), BlockFLEX does not exhibit significant advantages in latency, yet it achieves comparable results.
+Compared to shortest-path routing (SDP, MHP) and geographic routing (SHORT, OrbitCast), BlockFlex does not exhibit significant advantages in latency, yet it achieves comparable results.
 This can be attributed to two main factors.
-First, BlockFLEX considers a larger set of satellites during path selection, enhancing path diversity but also increasing the likelihood of higher-latency paths.
-Second, conventional average latency metrics often exclude routing failures, which occur frequently in low satellite networks (LSN) as discussed in \S\ref{exp:res}, potentially leading to underestimated latency values.
-Additionally, we note that after incorporating the \texttt{OS3} mechanism, BlockFLEX does not exhibit a significant advantage in latency.
-We attribute this to the fact that while \texttt{OS3} stabilizes path diversity, it also excludes certain source satellites that, despite having shorter available time windows, could provide shorter paths.

-Nevertheless, BlockFLEX demonstrates superior performance in terms of latency jitter in \fig\ref{fig:route_stab} (b).
-It reduces jitter by at least 50\% compared to the second-best scheme, with further improvements observed under higher ISL failure.
-For example, in the Starlink scenario with 30\% ISL failure, BlockFLEX achieves an 88\% reduction in latency jitter relative to conventional routing schemes.
+First, BlockFlex considers a larger set of satellites during path selection, enhancing path diversity but also increasing the likelihood of higher-latency paths.
+Second, conventional average latency metrics often exclude routing failures, which occur frequently in MCNs as discussed in \Sec\ref{exp:res}, potentially leading to underestimated latency values.
+Additionally, after incorporating the \texttt{OS3} mechanism, BlockFlex does not exhibit a significant advantage in latency.
+This is attributed to the fact that while \texttt{OS3} stabilizes path diversity, it also excludes certain source satellites that, despite having shorter available time windows, could provide shorter paths.
+Nevertheless, BlockFlex consistently demonstrates lower latency jitter, as shown in Fig. \ref{fig:route_stab} (b).
+It reduces jitter by at least 67\% compared to the second‑best scheme in scenarios with no ISL failures, and maintains a reduction of at least 61\% even under 30\% ISL failure conditions.